yrdsb-peths/hungry-animal-DylanDinesh/README.md

-The features of this game added by myself include: Adding 3 lives for the elephant before the game ends, and a lives counter in the top right.
+The features of this game added by myself include: Adding 3 lives for the elephant before the game ends, and a lives left counter in the top right.

+These feauters go hand in hand with the parts of the game, such as the point counter, and the increasingly hard difficulty of the game.